-Police who shot Andrew Brown Jr. to death as he drove were justified in their actions, District Attorney says
+Police who shot Andrew Brown Jr. to death as he drove were justified in their actions, district attorney says

 Full video of the incident would be released to the family when the North Carolina State Bureau of Investigation wrapped up its investigation of the shooting, the judge ruled.

-The family was shown clips of the shooting in April and viewed more videos last week, which included about 20 minutes of the actual two hours of footage, CNN reported.
+The family was shown clips of the shooting in April and viewed more videos last week, which included about 20 minutes of the full two hours of footage, CNN reported.

 Immediately following the shooting, seven deputies were placed on administrative leave but four have since returned to work because Pasquotank Sheriff Tommy Wooten II said it was “obvious” that they didn’t fire their weapons, WAVY reported.

-The particulars of Brown’s death have been publicly disputed between his family’s attorneys and the district attorney who both offer conflicting depictions of the fatal encounter.
+The particulars of Brown’s death have been publicly disputed between his family’s attorneys and the district attorney, who offer conflicting depictions of the fatal encounter.

-Brown’s sons and family attorneys have called the shooting an “execution” because they allege that Brown posed no threats when he was driving away from officers.
+Brown’s sons and family attorneys have called the shooting an “execution” because they allege that Brown posed no threat when he was driving away from officers.
 His family released an independent autopsy that showed he had been shot five times, with one shot to the back of his head.

 As Brown drove away, officers started shooting at him, eyewitnesses told WAVY.